-4.11 Loan and borrowing
+4.11 Loans and borrowings

-Loan and borrowing are recognized at proceed received, net of transaction cost incurred, if any.
+Loans and borrowings are recognized at proceed received, net of transaction cost incurred, if any.
 After initial recognition, loans and borrowings are subsequently measured at amortized cost using the EIR method.
 Gains and losses are recognized in statement of profit or loss when the liabilities are derecognized as well as through the EIR amortization process.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
 The EIR amortization is included as finance costs in the statement of profit or loss.